ENCCS/intermediate-mpi/content/collective-communication-pt2.rst

    You can find a scaffold for the code ``scatter-and-gather-2.c`` in the ``content/code/day-2/00_scatter-and-gather`` folder.

-   In this exercise you'll be using ``MPI_Scatter`` to split a matrix into row vectors.
+   In this exercise you'll use ``MPI_Scatter`` to split a matrix into row vectors.
 The number of rows in the matrix is equal to the number of processes, and each vector will be stored on the individual processes.
-   After scatter, you can also try to use ``MPI_Gather`` to assemble the vectors into a matrix.
+   After scatter, you can also use ``MPI_Gather`` to assemble the vectors into a matrix.

    A working solution is
    in the ``solution`` subfolder.
 It's similar to the broadcast code we saw